 Intended learning outcomes: Produce an overview on integrated order processing and simultaneous engineering.
 Describe release control and engineering change control.
 Differentiate between various views of the business object according to task.

-Intended learning outcomes: Differentiate between time-to-market and time-to-product.
+Intended learning outcomes: Differentiate between time-to-product and time-to-market.
 Differentiate between order processing via serial processing and with overlapping phases.
 Describe some aspects to consider for integrated order processing with overlapping individual phases.
 Produce an overview on simultaneous or concurrent engineering.

 Intended learning outcomes: Describe release and engineering change control (ECC), particularly step-wise release.
 Present procedures in engineering for new product design or a new product release.